njfaria/SolPipLog/README.md

 ## Values sent to Emoncms

-Following values are sent to *Emoncms* and displayed as Node 30 with Key from 1-17
+Following values are sent to *Emoncms* and displayed as Node 30 with Key from 1-20 and 30-35

 * 1  = AC_IN_V
 * 2  = AC_IN_HZ